JustScreaMy/portfolio/content/blog/modifying-debian-installer.md

 			- holy shit this might be an option to use the `live-build` I have thought would be shit because it "only" supports creating live CD
 				- https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-installer.en.html#649
+				- there is an issue with live-build, chroot and docker (because im running on fedora)
+					- trying to patch it :D
+				- fuck it, installing VM and sucessfully failed